apeirohaon/spacepirates/character_descriptions.md

 Height: 5'7

-Visual description: Not fat, but sturdy/staunch.
+Visual description: Not fat, but sturdy/staunch/staut.
 Has a trimmed beard and something of a walrus mustache.
 White hair.
-Skin color of a white man.
+Can be either white/black or hispanic.
-Once a staunchly law-abiding citizen, he still holds onto many of his old ideals.
+Once a staunchly law-abiding citizen, he still holds onto many of his old ideals. signs of the working class needd.
 (has prosthetics/signs of work injury)
 Goal: lead a "proper" life - have a family, be able to stand proudly under the purview of the law